frederikgram/PYGA/README.md

-// Example code can be found in the Examples/pong folder
+// Example code can currently be found in /tests/test_ga.py

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.